Structure and procedure of the study

-In order to be able to use our cosinuss° sensor technology in the alpine environment, it must first be clarified whether an ear-based sensor technology is actually suitable for reliably and validly recording vital signs and body temperature in an alpine environment.
-On the other hand, the question arises whether movement data and vital signs are suitable to characterize performance-physiological aspects of mountaineering in an accurate and medically meaningful way.
+In order to be able to use our cosinuss° sensors in the alpine environment, it must first be clarified whether an ear-based sensor technology is actually suitable for reliably and validly recording vital parameters and body temperature in an alpine environment.
+On the other hand, the question arises whether movement data and vital parameters are suitable to characterize performance physiological aspects of mountaineering in an accurate and medically meaningful way.

 The answer to the first question was completed in the fall of 2021 with promising results.
 For this purpose, the prototype of the in-ear sensor c-med° alpha was tested in the mountain weather room of the Mountain Rescue Center for Safety and Training (BW-ZSA) at -20°C to +20°C and under different wind conditions (+/- 30km/h) with respect to technical validity and suitability in extreme climatic conditions on more than 130 volunteers.
 It could be shown that the sensor measures reliably even under unfavorable and changing environmental conditions.
 In particular, the measured temperature values of the sensor appear to be superior to standard methods, as the sensor creates a kind of “microclimate” in the ear and is thus less susceptible to external climatic influences.
 Based on these promising results, the project was awarded the scientist prize at the 2021 Mountain Rescue Conference (“Wissenschaftlerpreis der Bergrettungstagung 2021”).